We offer 2 placements

 • Participate in CPPE Optimise sessions, JPUH Learning at Lunch sessions, Pharmacist meetings etc.

-• Take part in the UEA Residential Study Programme preparing you for the pre-registration exam and your first Band 6 pharmacist post.
+• Take part in the UEA Residential Study Programme preparing you for the foundation training exam and your first Band 6 pharmacist post.

 • Participate in the weekend and bank holiday rotas